 The Disc Genie's label also bears the famous red "AS SEEN ON TV" logo, though I don't remember ever seeing it on TV.
 Maybe I just don't watch the right channels?
 Whatever.
 The package claims that this one little kit can repair "up to 100 Game Discs, DVDs, CDs and more!"
 That certainly sounded promising, and I reasoned that if this magic Disc Genie actually worked, I might never need to buy another CD-repair widget!

-I gave the Disc Genie one last chance by "treating" all four CDs with it a second time and then giving each CD another spin in my player... and still, there was no improvement at all.
-Therefore I am officially calling B.S. on this product.
+I gave the Disc Genie one last chance by "treating" all four CDs a second time and then giving each disc another spin in my player—and still, there was no improvement.
+Therefore, I am officially calling B.S. on this product.
 It didn't "repair" a thing.
-All four of these CDs are now headed for the wastebasket. (**HEAVY SIGH**) Oh well, it was worth a shot... and at least I'm only out a couple of bucks.
-If it had actually worked, the Disc Genie would've paid for itself after only one "repair" job...so I felt it was worth the gamble.
+All four of these CDs are now headed for the wastebasket (HEAVY SIGH).
+Oh well, it was worth a shot, and at least I'm only out a couple of bucks.
+If it had actually worked, the Disc Genie would've paid for itself after only one "repair" job, so I felt it was worth the gamble.

 Just in case I haven't made it perfectly clear already, I am hereby advising all of my fellow CD fanatics to AVOID the Disc Genie.
-If you see these things on the counter at your local store, do yourself a favor: just take two bucks out of your wallet and set it on fire.
-It'll be faster and the results will be the same.
+If you see these things on the counter at your local store, do yourself a favor: Just take two dollars out of your wallet and set it on fire.
+It'll be faster, and the results will be the same.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.